MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-the-object-cache-with-sharepoint-online.md

 ## If we can't rely on the object cache to improve performance in SharePoint Online, what do we use instead?

-Since you shouldn't rely on caching in SharePoint Online, you should evaluate alternative design approaches for SharePoint customizations that use the object cache.
-This means using approaches for performance issues which do not rely on the object caching in order to produce good results for users.
+Since you shouldn't rely on object cache in SharePoint Online, you should evaluate alternative design approaches for SharePoint customizations that do not use the object cache.
+This means using approaches for performance issues which do not rely on the object caching in order to produce good results for users, which means reviewing your requirements to use features that rely on object cache as for example the Publishing Infrastructure and the Content Query Web Part.
 This is described in some of the other articles in this series and include:

 - [Navigation options for SharePoint Online](navigation-options-for-sharepoint-online.md)

 - [Minification and bundling in SharePoint Online](minification-and-bundling-in-sharepoint-online.md)

 - [Using content delivery networks](using-content-delivery-networks-with-sharepoint-online.md)
+Replace by O365 CDN or update that other one to refer O365 CDN: https://docs.microsoft.com/en-us/office365/enterprise/use-office-365-cdn-with-spo

 - [Delay loading images and JavaScript in SharePoint Online](delay-loading-images-and-javascript-in-sharepoint-online.md)

+Page Diagnostics for SPO to help you identify issues on Publishing pages - https://docs.microsoft.com/en-us/office365/enterprise/page-diagnostics-for-spo

+Best practices on buidling SharePoint Online portals, including performance and navigation: https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/portal-overview

+Modern pages customization as a way to avoid object cache/Publishing feature: https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/modern-experience-customizations-customize-pages